jbcolby0063/til/c++/pass-pointer-by-reference.md

 using namespace std;

-void passPtrByReference(int* &ptr){ // add & symbol since we want to pass by reference
+void passPtrByReference(int* &ptr){ // add & symbol since we want to pass the pointer ptr by reference
     int* new_ptr = new int[5]{66, 77, 88, 99, 100};
     delete [] ptr;
     ptr = new_ptr; // able to modify pointer defined from main() function